cheqd/node-docs/docs/setup-and-configure/interactive/interactive-installer.md

 ### Clean installation

-In case of using installer on the clean machine the next group of questions is significant:
+If you are using the installer on a clean machine the next group of questions are significant:

 - `Do you want to setup a new cheqd-node? (yes/no) [default: yes]:`.
 This options can be used in case of setting up the node.
 - `Select cheqd network to join (testnet/mainnet) [default: mainnet]:`.
 For now, we have 2 networks, `testnet` and `mainnet`.
 Please, type here which chain you want to use or just keep the default by clicking `Enter`.
 - `Install cheqd-noded using Cosmovisor? (yes/no) [default: yes]:` .
 Default value is going to be `Yes`.
 We assume, that the next upgrades can be in an automative mode.
 - `CAUTION: Downloading a snapshot replaces your existing copy of chain data.
 Usually safe to use this option when doing a fresh installation.
 Do you want to download a snapshot of the existing chain to speed up node synchronisation? (yes/no) [default: yes]:`.
 This can help you speed up the catchup to cheqd network.

-Questions in case of answering `Yes` for setting up the node after installation:
+Questions if you answered `Yes` for setting up the node after installation:

 - `Provide a moniker for your cheqd-node [default: test-interactive-installer]:` . (this is just a nickname for your node, used for things like block explorer).